March to Madrid (1706)

 The March to Madrid (Note: Also known as the Campaign of Madrid or Conquest of Madrid.) was a military operation during the War of the Spanish Succession in 1706.
-Led by Lord Galway and Marquess of Minas, the Anglo-Portuguese forces successfully occupied Madrid and captured 8,000 prisoners.
+Led by Lord Galway and Marquess of Minas, the Anglo-Dutch and Portuguese forces successfully occupied Madrid and captured 8,000 prisoners.

 Campaign

 Background

 Earlier around May, a failed plan to move toward Talavera de la Reina led to a fallback to Coria until 14 May.
 From there, Lord Galway and Marquess of Minas agreed to besiege Ciudad Rodrigo, which fell after a brief bombardment.

 The Anglo-Portuguese army began its march toward Madrid shortly after 11 May 1706.
 On 27 May, Lord Galway learned of the French retreat from Barcelona.
 The Duke of Berwick knew that his limited forces could not resist the opposing force and advised Philip V not to return from Perpignan, suggesting instead that the king establish his court at Burgos.
 Philip disregarded this advice and returned to Madrid early in June.
 He found the treasury exhausted and was unable to raise sufficient funds, despite appeals from the Queen to the Ayuntamiento and the nobility.

 By 21 June, the army reached Epinal, near the Puerto de Guadarrama.
 Berwick retreated once more, and on 23 June they crossed the mountains unopposed.

 Philip V left Madrid on 22 June with 3,300 troops to join Berwick, later reinforced by 4,300 from Valencia.
 Although Berwick's force now matched Galway's in size (13,800 to 14,000), he again retreated to Alcalá de Henares.

 The councils of state and public tribunals relocated to Burgos, followed by the Queen.
 Philip V remained briefly in Madrid before departing to join Berwick's forces at Sopetrán, on the Guadarrama ridge.
 Although a decree allowed non-officeholders to remain in the city, many nobles accompanied the king.